 - Termination for Cause.
 Either party may terminate this Agreement, including any related Order Form, if the other party: (i) fails to cure any material breach of this Agreement (including a failure to pay undisputed fees) within thirty (30) days after written notice detailing the breach; (ii) ceases operation without a successor; or (iii) if permitted by applicable law, seeks protection under any bankruptcy, receivership, trust deed, creditors’ arrangement, composition, or comparable proceeding, or if any of these proceedings are instituted against that party (and not dismissed within sixty (60) days).
 Staffbase may also terminate this Agreement or any related Order Forms immediately if Customer breaches Sections 5 (Use Rights) or 7 (Customer Obligations), or for repeated violations of this Agreement.

 - Effect of Termination.
-Upon any expiration or termination of this Agreement or an Order Form: (i) Customer’s license rights terminate and it must promptly: (a) stop use of the applicable Staffbase Service(s) (including any related Staffbase Technology); (b) stop distributing any Mobile Apps; and (c) delete (or, at Staffbase’s request, return) any and all copies of the Staffbase Code, any Staffbase Documentation, passwords or access codes, and any other Staffbase Confidential Information in Customer’s possession, custody, or control; (ii) Customer’s right to access any Customer Data in the applicable Staffbase Service will cease and Staffbase may delete the Customer Data at any time after thirty (30) days from the date of termination; and (iii) on written request within thirty (30) days of the termination date, Staffbase will make available a copy of Customer’s Content in an industry standard format, with the costs for the data export to be paid by the Customer.
+Upon any expiration or termination of this Agreement or an Order Form: (i) Customer’s license rights terminate and it must promptly: (a) stop use of the applicable Staffbase Service(s) (including any related Staffbase Technology); (b) stop distributing any Mobile Apps; and (c) delete (or, at Staffbase’s request, return) any and all copies of the Staffbase Code, any Staffbase Documentation, passwords, or access codes, and any other Staffbase Confidential Information in Customer’s possession, custody, or control; (ii) Customer’s right to access any Customer Data in the applicable Staffbase Service will cease and Staffbase may delete the Customer Data at any time after thirty (30) days from the date of termination; and (iii) Customer may self-export Content using the available functionality in the Staffbase Services prior to the end of the Subscription Term, or if self export is not available, Staffbase will on written request within thirty (30) days of the end of the Subscription Term, make available a copy of Customer’s Content in an industry standard format, with the costs for the data export to be paid by the Customer.
 If Staffbase terminates this Agreement for cause as provided in Section 11.1 (Termination for Cause), any payments for the remaining portion of the Subscription Term will become due and must be paid immediately by Customer.
 Except where this Agreement specifies an exclusive remedy, all remedies under this Agreement, including termination or suspension, are cumulative and not exclusive of any other rights or remedies that may be available to a party.

 - Suspension.
 Staffbase may suspend Customer’s access to the Staffbase Service(s) if: (i) Customer’s account is overdue by fourteen (14) or more days; or (ii) Customer continues to exceed its Scope of Use limits after having been notified.
 Staffbase may also suspend Customer’s access to the Staffbase Service(s), remove Customer Data or disable Third-Party Services if it determines that: (a) Customer has breached Sections 5 (Use Rights) or 7 (Customer Obligations); or (b) suspension is necessary to prevent harm or liability to other customers or third parties, or to preserve the security, stability, availability or integrity of the Staffbase Service.
 Staffbase will have no liability for taking action as permitted above.
 However, unless this Agreement has been terminated, Staffbase will cooperate with Customer to promptly restore access to the Staffbase Service once it verifies that Customer has resolved the condition requiring suspension.